 Let’s get to it.

 Yes, both are apps and both are widely used, but there are a few differences between them.

 Firstly, a desktop app needs to be installed on your computer before you can use it.
-Desktop apps are computer programs and don’t need internet connection in order to be used.
+Desktop apps are computer programs and don’t need an internet connection in order to be used.

 A web application, on the other hand, doesn’t require any installation and runs on your web browser.
-Contrarily to the desktop app, a web application needs internet connection if you want to use it.
+Contrarily to the desktop app, a web application needs an internet connection if you want to use it.

 Here are a few reasons that make web applications superior:

 Need to look at a document you made months ago, but you aren’t home?
 Web applications have got you covered.

 If you use a desktop or offline app for writing or note-taking, you can only look at your files on the device the desktop app is installed on.
 But, if you use a web application for the same purpose, you can access all of your files anywhere.